Skip to product information

 David Lehmann, *1987 Luckau

 The artist studied fine arts at the University of the Arts in Berlin.
 In 2014 he was a master student of Valerie Favre, and today he lives and works in Cottbus.
 In his works, David Lehmann skilfully plays with the coexistence of content and technical possibilities.
-The fine line between two extremes within his pictorial worlds can be observed again and again: humor is contrasted with deep seriousness, color is played out against form on the canvas, while figuration exists alongside subtle abstraction.
+The fine line between two extremes within his imagery can be observed again and again: humor is contrasted with deep seriousness, color is played out against form on the canvas, while figuration exists alongside subtle abstraction.
 In addition, the artist makes use of the exciting interweaving of past and future by incorporating art-historical references that are juxtaposed with contemporary historical subjects.
 His artistic alter ego also takes shape within the canvas works.

 Justine Otto, *1974 Zabrze, Poland

 The artist Justine Otto, who is represented in well-known museums and collections, studied at the Städelschule in Frankfurt under Prof. Michael Krebber.
 In search of the material resolution of an imagined inner image, she creates new pictorial worlds on canvas.
-In her figurative-abstract works, she shows a new approach to the surface and painterly materiality.
-The artist's scenic subjects tell stories that are captured explosively on canvas in a world of colors and shapes.
+In her figurative-abstract works, she shows a new approach to the surface and painterly materiality. ( add ) The artist's scenic subjects tell stories that are captured explosively on canvas in a world of colors and shapes.
 Justine Otto creates an unrelenting reality that hits a nerve in our present, full of uncertainty and hope.
+Angelika

 Jirka Pfahl, *1976 Wurzen

 The artist lives and works in Leipzig, where he studied under Prof. Helmut Mark at the Academy of Visual Arts, among others.
 On closer inspection, the clearly structured wall objects reveal themselves to be precisely crafted paper folds, which reveal new patterns in their alternation between protruding and receding elements.
-The mathematical principle underlying the works unfolds a strict beauty.
-The different working techniques and the transfer of underlying concepts into digital forms show the artist's artistic range and versatility.
+The mathematical principle underlying the works unfolds a strict beauty. ( add ) The different working techniques and the transfer of underlying concepts into digital forms show the artist's artistic range and versatility.
 In every art form, no matter how different, Jirka Pfahl manages to captivate and inspire the viewer.
+Angelika

 Angelika Platen, *1942 Heidelberg

 Angelika Platen, the artist portraitist, studied photography at the Academy of Fine Arts in Hamburg and worked for many years as a photographer and photojournalist.
-During her time at the "Galerie an der Milchstraße" she portrayed numerous young artists in their artistic, creative contexts, who can now look back on successful careers.
+During her time at the "Galerie an der Milchstraße" she portrayed numerous young artists in their artistic and creative contexts , who can now look back on successful careers.
 Among those portrayed are Gerhard Richter, Sigmar Polke, Andy Warhol and Neo Rauch.
 Today her photographs can be seen in numerous institutional collections.
 Several retrospectives have already been dedicated to the artist, who lives in Berlin and southern France, underlining her importance as an outstanding documentarian of the art scene.

 Römer + Römer, Nina Römer *1978 Moscow, Torsten Römer *1968 Aachen

 Nina and Torsten Römer have formed the artist duo Römer + Römer since 1998 and both studied under Prof. AR Penck in Düsseldorf.
 Photographs from their travels together repeatedly find their way into the imagery as sources of inspiration for their pointillist works.
 Festivals and foreign places are brought to the canvases in meticulous work and a collective painting style, and develop an impressive impact, especially in the large formats.
 The process of stepping forward and back in front of their works plays a significant role in the viewing process.
 While the scenes shown reveal themselves as clearly defined moments that seem almost photorealistic when viewed from a distance, the canvases prove to be masterpieces of pointillist painting when viewed up close.
-Every moment the brush touches the canvas is carefully placed and manifests itself in coexistence with other traces of paint to form a clearly defined form.
+Every moment the brush touches the canvas is placed with care and manifests itself in coexistence with other traces of paint to form a clearly defined form.

 Sandra Schlipkoeter, *1979 Solingen